ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 # Calculated Features
 The following calculations are performed on the data:
 1.  `Daily New Cases as Percent of State Population = New Cases/State Population`
-2.  `Cases Last 14 Days = Sum(New Cases) Between Submit Date and Previous 13 Dates`
+2.  `New Cases in Last 14 Days = Sum(New Cases) Between Submit Date and Previous 13 Dates`
-3.  `Cases Last 14 Days as Percent of Statae Population = Cases Last 14 Days/State Population`
+3.  `New Cases in Last 14 Days as Percent of Statae Population = Cases Last 14 Days/State Population`

 # SQL
-All datasets were uploaded to Google Cloud Platform BigQuery for extracting, joining, and performing calculations.
+All datasets were uploaded to Google Cloud Platform BigQuery to execute a query for extracting, joining, and performing calculations.
 - `src/import_CDC_data_schema.sql` imports the CDC data as strings.
-- `src/covid19_ETL.sql` joins the three datasets to create a table with calculated features appended to the original CDC data.
+- `src/covid19_ETL.sql` queries the three datasets to create a table with calculated features appended to the original CDC data.

 # Tableau